-On November 17, 2017, the Regulations relating to Miscellaneous Additives in Foodstuffs came into effect and applies to both domestic and imported foodstuffs.
-The regulation adopted the General Standard for Food Additives (GSFA) of the Codex Alimentarius Commission recommendations for the maximum amount of miscellaneous additives which may be present in the foodstuff.
+On November 17, 2017, the Regulations relating to Miscellaneous Additives in Foodstuffs came into effect and apply to both domestic and imported foodstuffs.
+This regulation adopted the Codex recommendations for the maximum amount of additives which may be present in foodstuffs.
 In the absence of such specifications, South Africa is willing to accept appropriate levels developed by reputable national or international bodies.
 The DOH also focused on foodstuffs intended for infants and young children.
 The following regulations were also repealed and now fall under the Regulations relating to Miscellaneous Additives in Foodstuffs:

-- The Regulations Relating to Anti- caking Agents and the Amounts thereof that may be used in Foodstuffs. - The Regulations Governing Acids, Bases and Salts and the Amounts thereof that Foodstuffs may contain. - The Regulations Governing Emulsifiers, Stabilizers and Thickeners and the amounts thereof the Foodstuffs may contain. - The Regulations Governing the use of Certain Food Additives in Certain Wheaten and Rye Products. - The Regulations Relating to Baking Powder and Chemical Leavening Substances. - The Regulations Relating to Jam, Conserve, Marmalade and Jelly. - The Regulations Governing the Additives and Amounts as well as Tolerances, for Certain Substances in Wine, other Fermented Beverages and Spirits.
+- The Regulations Relating to Anti- caking Agents and the Amounts thereof that may be used in Foodstuffs. - The Regulations Governing Acids, Bases and Salts and the Amounts thereof that Foodstuffs may contain. - The Regulations Governing Emulsifiers, Stabilizers and Thickeners and the amounts thereof the Foodstuffs may contain. - The Regulations Governing the use of Certain Food Additives in Certain Wheaten and Rye Products. - The Regulations Relating to Baking Powder and Chemical Leavening Substances. - The Regulations Relating to Jam, Conserve, Marmalade and Jelly.

+• The Regulations Governing the Additives and Amounts as well as Tolerances, for Certain Substances in Wine, other Fermented Beverages and Spirits.